-AG: There were a wide range of opinions about The Final Dossier.
+AG: There was a wide range of opinions about The Final Dossier.
 When you first finished the book, what were your initial feelings?

 JBM: I loved it.
 I loved where it took me.
-I’m in the minority, I know I am but I just trust Mark Frost’s narrative instinct.
-I trust David Lynch’s vision, that place he’s coming from and wants to take us to but from a narrative storytelling perspective, when you have Frost balancing out Lynch, you have something magical.
+I’m in the minority, I know I am, but I just trust Mark Frost’s narrative instinct.
+I trust David Lynch’s vision, that place he’s coming from and wants to take us to, but from a narrative storytelling perspective, when you have Frost balancing out Lynch, you have something magical.
 We saw it at points during the original series.
-We didn’t see it much during Fire Walk With Me but I think Bob Engels filled in for that.
+We didn’t see it much during Fire Walk With Me, but I think Bob Engels filled in for that.
 Season 3 though, we see a balance that creates absolute magic.
 I was just so appreciative when I finished reading the book.
-All of the answers I had were there, the mysteries I wanted protected were still protected and I felt like it was a closing event for me.
+All of the answers I had were there; the mysteries I wanted to be protected were still protected, and I felt like it was a closing event for me.

 AG: Would you be completely satisfied if that was the final chapter of Twin Peaks?